HWTeng-Teaching/202402-Financial-Econometrics/HW_ch03.23/HW_ch03.23.c.md

 The resulting interval estimate is 167.3735  ± (1.964739 )  4.746378 = [158.0481, 176.6988]

+In repeated sampling, we estimate with 95% confidence that the average price of a 2000 square foot house is between $158,048.10 and $176,698.80.

 [Teng: How do you interpret to the general audience?]